facioquo/stock-indicators-python/docs/guide.md

 ### Match

-When a candlestick pattern is recognized, it produces a Match.
+When a candlestick pattern is recognized, it produces a match.
 In some cases, an intrinsic confirmation is also available.
-In cases where previous bars were used to identify a pattern, they are indicates as the basis for the Match.
+In cases where previous bars were used to identify a pattern, they are indicates as the basis for the match.
 [Documentation for each candlestick pattern]({{site.baseurl}}/indicators/#candlestick-pattern) will indicate whether confirmation and/or basis information is produced.

 | type | description
 |-- |:--